AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/getting-started/msi-actions-admin-guide.md

    ![](assets/msi-actions-admin-guide-13.png)

 Person records that exist in Marketo and Salesforce will be synced to your Marketo Sales Apps account.

+   >[!NOTE]
+   >
+   >To learn more about how people and activity data syncs between Sales Insight Actions, Marketo, and Salesforce, [click here](/help/marketo/product-docs/marketo-sales-insight/actions/admin/actions-data-sync-faq.md).

 ## Invite Individual Users to MSI Actions {#invite-individual-users-to-msi-actions}